omdnaik/book-finder/README.md

-That ties perfectly with CTO expectations: change faster, scale cheaper, break less.
+That ties perfectly with CTO expectations: change faster, scale cheaper, break less. yes. we absolutely can — and we should — because this becomes a perfect parallel story.

+you already have 3 slides done:

+1. modular design

+2. scalability

+3. maintenance

+let’s add 3 more slides (same structure + unique angle, not repeating any of those 3).

+we will cover:

+4. observability / MDC

+5. configurability / template-driven

+6. unified codebase (single interface)

+---

+SLIDE 4 — OBSERVABILITY (OLD → NEW)

+Old application

+logs emitted without clear correlation identifiers

+production issues required manual grep + guesswork

+New application

+MDC enriches every log line with business keys

+tracing a deal across the pipeline is deterministic and machine searchable

+Value message

+production diagnosis becomes data-driven, not trial-and-error

+---

+SLIDE 5 — CONFIGURABILITY (OLD → NEW)

+Old application

+XML formats / field output rules baked in code

+any change → code rebuild, QA cycle, redeploy cycle

+New application

+XML structure and mapping rules are template + config driven

+new client/reg format = new template, no code touch

+Value message

+business teams can evolve output definitions independent of code release cycles

+---

+SLIDE 6 — SINGLE UNIFIED CODEBASE (OLD → NEW)

+Old application

+multiple interfaces maintained in parallel

+logic duplication → same rule implemented in multiple locations

+New application

+one unified engine handles all products and events

+common logic implemented once → reused everywhere

+Value message

+lower total cost of ownership AND less “fragmented knowledge” risk

+---

+result:

+you now have 6 improvement slides.

+each with one clear message.

+none of them repeat your main comparison sheet.

+---

+next step (if you want):

+I can now generate a single 1-line anchored summary for each slide — these are your OUT LOUD opening lines when presenting each slide.

 <!-- <svg xmlns="http://www.w3.org/2000/svg" width="1400" viewBox="0 0 1400 950">
   <title>system-arch.svg</title>